thebushschool/cpjava/lessons/week13/plan/complexnum.md

 }
 ````

-A [final working example with sliders](../code/mbset_v5) for minimum and maximum values for complex plane
+A [final working example with sliders](../code/mbset_v5) for minimum and maximum values for complex plane.
+Code can be seen on [Slack #stdteam and #advtean channels](https://app.slack.com/client/TTS9Y46VC).
 ![alt text](mbset_v5.png)